 There are many complexities to consider within a free-position system, a few of which have been outlined above.
 In order to solve these issues and provide a quality user experience, a variety of complex algorithms need to be implemented.
 These algorithms all need to be integrated into a single controlling chipset.

 An off-the-shelf chipset that adheres to the standard Qi functionality is unfit to power a free-position system reliably.
 A chipset that is uniquely dedicated to free-position charging is therefore required.
-Until recently, before companies like Aira began to innovate in this space, that type of chipset had never existed for commercial use.
+Until very recently, before companies like Aira began to innovate in this space, that type of chipset had never existed for commercial use.

-8. Coupling hardware and firmware
+8. Coupling Hardware and Firmware

 Apple has shown that there are advantages to engineering both the hardware and software of a given technology.
 When both are engineered by the same company, every component can be optimized to work as harmoniously as possible and therefore maximize the user experience.